top of page

 Diversity and Inclusion at Temple EM

 We aspire to a residency that reflects the diversity of the community we serve.
-We recognize we have a long way to go to achieve this goal, but we are listening, learning and working to do better.
+We recognize we have a long way to go to achieve this goal, but we are listening, learning, and working to do better.

 And our aim doesn’t stop at representation.
 We are committed to providing an inclusive learning environment for our residents and promoting equitable care for our patients and the community we serve.
-We want to ensure the trainees we recruit are supported so that they can thrive at Temple!
+We want to ensure all trainees we recruit are supported so that they can thrive at Temple!
 Residency program research, education and service are informed by the principles of solidarity and social justice.

 Some of Our Initiatives Include: